freemocap/freemocap/README.md

 Please read our contribution doc: [CONTRIBUTING.md](CONTRIBUTING.md)

-### Creating a new binary
+### Creating a new binary (may or may not work lol)

 Create a new binary on your local system by running the below comand
 ```bash
 task installer
 ```

-Navigate to the `/dist/` directory and you'll see the new Freemocap Binary there.
+Navigate to the `/dist/` directory and you'll see the new FreeMoCap Binary there.

 ## Related